Browse Historical Events by Month:

 The Battle of Tewkesbury, a major battle in the Wars of the Roses takes place om May 4, 1471, resulting in a decisive victory for the Yorkists led by King Edward IV. against the Lancastrian army under the command of the Duke of Somerset.

-Portuguese explorer Vasco da Gama reaches India, opening the sea route to the East.
-Da Gama departed from Lisbon, Portugal, in July 1497, sailed around the Cape of Good Hope and up the east coast of Africa where he hired a pilot in Malindi to help him cross the Indian Ocean, arriving at the port of Calicut on May 20 1498.
+Portuguese explorer Vasco da Gama reaches India on May 20 1498, opening the sea route to the East.
+Da Gama departed from Lisbon, Portugal, on July 8, 1497, sailed around the Cape of Good Hope and up the east coast of Africa where he hired a pilot in Malindi to help him cross the Indian Ocean.
+He arrived at Calicut where he erected a padrão (stone pillar) to prove he had reached India.

 His voyage proved the sea route to India was viable and profitable, paving the way for Portuguese dominance in Asian trade and for a new era of European colonization in the East.